djalilhebal/zero/docs/blog-post.md

 A Worker listens for orders, executes them, and finally sends a response to Master. *ZeroWorkers* and *Masters* communicate via [cross-document messaging](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

-The following code shows how jobs are handeled.
+The following code shows how jobs are handled.
 **This is the reason we have been attaching everything to the ZeroWorker namespace: To dynamically access needed functions.**
 ```js
 window.addEventListener('message', ZeroWorker.onOrder, false)